-It’s beginning to look at lot like Christmas!
-We’re sure a lot of people are itching to go check out the Kansas City holiday light displays.
+We’re sure a lot of people are in the spirit to go check out Christmas and holiday light displays in Kansas City.

 And, why not?
-Looking at Christmas lights is an inexpensive holiday activity that can be enjoyed by kids (and adults) of all ages.
+Looking at Christmas lights is an inexpensive and safe holiday activity that can be enjoyed by kids (and adults) of all ages.

 This list includes any kind of displays we could find from professional set ups, civic events and private homes.

 It’s amazing the expense, time and effort that businesses and residents put into creating some of the holiday light displays around Kansas City.
 With that in mind, be more of Cindy Lou than a Grinch when viewing the light displays:

 Donate if you can.
 While many holiday light displays in Kansas City are free, some also collect donations for charity or to keep the displays going from year to year.
 Try to have a little cash on hand and give something, even if it’s just a couple of dollars.
 It all adds up to make a difference

 Don’t get put on the naughty list.
 If you’re going through residential areas, be respectful of neighbors.
 Drive slowly as if your own family lives there and never block anyone’s driveway.

 Be patient.
 Sometimes the drive-thru holiday light displays don’t move along as quickly as we’d like.
 Think of it as a time to slow down and try to remember the lyrics to Christmas songs you’ haven’t sung in years.